Patater/modern-cmake/chapters/intro/newcmake.md

 * Several Ninja improvements, include SWIFT language support
 * Compiler and list improvements to generator expressions

+## [CMake 3.16][] : IN DEVELOPMENT

+* Support for precompiling headers, with `target_precompile_headers`
+* Support for "Unity" or "Jumbo" builds (merging source files) with `CMAKE_UNITY_BUILD`
+* CTest: Can now skip based on regex, expand lists
+* Several new features to control RPath.
+* Generator expressions work in more places, like build and install paths
+* Find locations can now be explicitly controlled through new variables

 [Releases]: https://cmake.org/cmake/help/latest/release/index.html
 [CMake 3.0]: https://cmake.org/cmake/help/latest/release/3.0.html